-Payroll- Expenses for payroll costs Contract Costs- Expenses for services rendered by firms, individuals, and other organizations object codes 6110-6149 object code series 6200 \$ 2,166,207.00 \$ 626,106.00 Supplies and Materials- Expenses for supplies and materials necessary to maintain and/or operate furniture, computers, equipment, vehicles, grounds, and facilities Other Operating- Expenses for items other than payroll, professional and contracted services, supplies and object code series 6300 \$ 185,385.00 materials, debt service, and capital outlay Debt Service- Expenses for debt service Capital Outlay- Expenses for land, buildings, and equipment object code series 6400 object code series 6500 object code series 1500 \$ 122,965.00 \$ 179,965.00 \$ - Additional Financial Solvency Questions X N 1) At any time in the last two years, has your charter school borrowed funds to pay for operating expenses without repaying these funds within 12 months from the time that they were borrowed?
-Yes No X 2) Has the charter school declared bankruptcy within the past two years?
-X 3) Does the charter school have any major construction projects underway or planned?
-X 4) Has the charter school defaulted on any debts within the past two years?
-X 5) Does the charter school have more than one month of salaries accured (not yet paid) because of cash flow issues? Χ 6) Does the charter school have payroll taxes payable (not yet paid) that are not paid?
-X 7) How many business managers has your charter school had in the last three years?
-1
+Payroll- Expenses for payroll costs object codes 6 110-6149 \$ 2,166,207.00 Contract Costs- Expenses for services rendered by firms, individuals, and other organizations object code se ries 6200 \$ 626,106.00 Supplies and Materials- Expenses for supplies and materials necessary to maintain and/or operate furniture, computers, equipment, vehicles, grounds, and facilities object code se ries 6300 \$ 185,385.00 Other Operating- Expenses for items other than payroll, professional and contracted services, supplies and materials, debt service, and capital outlay object code se ries 6400 \$ 122,965.00 Debt Service- Expenses for debt service object code se ries 6500 \$ 179,965.00 Capital Outlay- Expenses for land, buildings, and equipment object code se ries 1500 \$ - Additional Financial Solvency Questions Yes No 1) At any time in the last two years, has your charter school borrowed funds to pay for operating expenses without repaying these funds within 12 months from the time that they were borrowed?
+X 2) Has the charter school declared bankruptcy within the past two years? Χ 2) has the charter school declared bankruptcy within the past two years: ^ 3) Does the charter school have any major construction projects underway or planned?
+X o, 2000 the shared and major constitution projects and may or planned.
+4) Has the charter school defaulted on any debts within the past two years? Χ 5) Does the charter school have more than one month of salaries accured (not yet paid) because of cash flow issues? Χ 6) Does the charter school have payroll taxes payable (not yet paid) that are not paid? Х • 7) How many business managers has your charter school had in the last three years?
+7) How many business managers has your charter school had in the last three years?